 Mrs. Coulter (Lyra's mother) is also extremely good at lying.
 So good that she managed to lie to Metatron, who is very nearly a Living Lie Detector.
 In fact, she lies to Metatron by using her history of lying, to convince him that she will betray Asriel.

-All the fae in the Mercedes Thompson series are the truth-twister variant.
+All the fae in the Mercy Thompson series are the truth-twister variant.
 While completely and totally unable to lie, they're more than capable of fooling experienced policemen or even those experts at knowing who tells the truth, nevermind the reader.
 There is, after all, a distinction between the statements "I've heard he hates you" and "he hates you", or "this artifact is a mere echo of its previous power" as compared to "this artifact is not dangerous".

-In the Star Wars Expanded Universe, those who can use the Force are better able to discern the truth—but they have trouble with species they've never encountered before.
+Those who can use the Force are better able to discern the truth—but they have trouble with species they've never encountered before.
 Further, Bothans seem to be natural Consummate Liars, still able to hide the truth from Leia Organa Solo, a Force-sensitive politician who's worked with Bothans for over fifteen years by the end of the war with the Empire.

 Apparently there's an old joke about how you can tell when someone from a deceptive species is lying.
 It's "whenever they open their mouth", and the species mentioned in that joke are Bothans, Hutts, and Humans.

 Then there's Vergere, who remarks, "Everything I tell you is the truth, and everything I tell you is a lie."

 The Kencyr in P.C.
 Hodgell's Kencyrath books consider lying to be extremely dishonorable and thus are known for their honesty; this rigid code of honor forces the protagonist to be very creative in her speech and in interpreting the orders of her superiors.